eclipse-iceoryx/iceoryx/iceoryx_dust/README.md

-# Eclipse iceoryx hoofs overview
+# Eclipse iceoryx dust overview

 Similar to iceoryx hoofs `iceoryx_dust` (**D**eemed **u**seful **s**oftware **t**hingies) is a library for basic building blocks.
 Compared to hoofs classes in `iceoryx_dust`, the difference is that the classes in dust only conform to quality level 2.